superlopez-real/electron-vibrancy-updated/README.md

 # This is a fork of [Electron Vibrancy](https://github.com/arkenthera/electron-vibrancy)

 This version is intended to update, and fix errors in the original project.
-All credit goes to the author and contributers of the original repository.
+All credit goes to the author and contributers of the original repository, and the authors and contributers of the fork repositories that this fork relies on.

 ## Documentation
 This module is intended to give an [Electron](https://github.com/electron/electron) BrowserWindow blur on its behind.
 Electron does not support 'blur behind' from a transparent window and this module uses native API calls to achieve the effect.